jostly/specd/README.md

 Note that you cannot use equals when testing for null, since testing for equality to null is not valid D.

+### Matching (not) thrown exceptions

+You can match on an expression throwing or not throwing an exception:

+	something().must.throw_!SomeException;
+	something().must.not.throw_!SomeOtherException;

+The above works when the expression on the left returns a value.
+If the return type is void, you must wrap it in calling():

+	calling( somethingReturningVoid() ).must.throw_!SomeOtherException;

 ## Writing custom matchers

 Extending with custom matchers is as simple as defining new functions which take a Matcher as the first